Ahousaht Indian Residential School

 1895–1904 (day school / informal boarding school), 1904–1916, 1918–1940

-Operated by the Presbyterian Church and, after 1925, by the Board of Home Missions of the United Church of Canada.
-The school building was owned by the Women’s Missionary Society, which also nominated staff and contributed financially to the school for most of its history.
+Operated by The Presbyterian Church in Canada, and, after 1925, by the Board of Home Missions of the United Church of Canada.
+The school building was owned by the Women’s Missionary Society of The Presbyterian Church in Canada, which also nominated staff and contributed financially to the school for most of its history.

-Just south of the Maktosis Indian Reserve #15, of the Ahousaht First Nation, on the southeast end of Flores Island, Clayoquot Sound, off the west coast of Vancouver Island, British Columbia.
-The school was on land the WMS purchased outside of the reserve, two kilometres from the Ahousaht village, and about 20 kilometres north of Tofino
+Just south of the Marktosis Indian Reserve #15, of the Ahousaht First Nation, on the southeast end of Flores Island, Clayoquot Sound, off the west coast of Vancouver Island, British Columbia.
+The school was on land the Women’s Missionary Society purchased outside of the reserve, two kilometres from the Ahousaht village, and about 20 kilometres north of Tofino

 A number of the Indians were frightened and compelled to sign a paper and give up these children to this new [Presbyterian] teachers, and for them to have control of the children until they are 16 years of age.
 We know how 2 of the same kind of teacher assaulted an old white man here and took his children by force from him and why because their mother Ahouset Indian was a Catholic and so was the children.
 We don’t want such trouble here, we did not ask for these new people to come here, the church-house belonging to our old teacher the [Roman Catholic] Priest was standing here on our land, and they could see it alright, so why did they come here to make trouble.—petition from Chief Billy, old Chief Moquiney, Chief Benson, Chief Atlin, and Chief Nokamas.

 Indeed, that school had moved, to Clayoquot (Tofino), just 20 kilometres away, because the Department of Indian Affairs would not finance it.
 But the Catholics still had a church and mission in the village and in many of the surrounding villages, too.
-The DIA decided it was better to let things be.
+The Department of Indian Affairs decided it was better to let things be.

-Undeterred, the next month the Church’s Committee on Foreign Missions opened a small day school in Ahousaht under Rev. John W. Russell.
-Within a few years, the Women’s Missionary Society had financed construction of a day school and a mission house in the Ahousaht village and were paying Russell’s salary as well as those of two teachers and an assistant.
+Undeterred, the next month the Church’s Committee on Foreign Missions opened a small day school in Ahousaht under Reverend John W. Russell.
+Within a few years, the Women’s Missionary Society had financed construction of a day school and a mission house on the Marktosis Reserve and were paying Russell’s salary as well as those of two teachers and an assistant.
 In 1899, the Indian Department reconsidered and agreed to issue an annual grant of $300 as Russell’s salary.

 It wasn’t long before the Presbyterian Church approached the Indian Department again—this time for a residential school.
-The DIA, however, questioned the need for a residential school when attendance at the day school was excellent and the children already learned from their parents all the vocational skills—sealing, fishing, and “native” industries—that they would need as adults.
+The Department of Indian Affairs, however, questioned the need for a residential school when attendance at the day school was excellent and the children already learned from their parents all the vocational skills—sealing, fishing, and “native” industries—that they would need as adults.
 Once again, the Department was also concerned about creating friction with the Roman Catholic Church.
-“The Presbyterians have a boarding school at Alberni and the Roman Catholics have a similar one at Clayoquot,” wrote Martin Benson, of the DIA’s schools branch.
+“The Presbyterians have a boarding school at Alberni and the Roman Catholics have a similar one at Clayoquot,” wrote Martin Benson, of the Department of Indian Affairs’ schools branch.
 “This about evens matters in this locality.”

 But the Presbyterians pushed ahead.
 Russell invited parents, who left the reserve during long stretches of the year, to leave their children with him so they could attend school.
 By 1903, he had 26 children boarding with him and his family.
 Perhaps not surprisingly, Mrs. Russell’s health suffered, and her husband had to resign his post.